The Burden of Family

-I caught myself thinking of this/that and intentionally forced myself to immerse in the now.
+I caught myself thinking of this then that and intentionally forced myself to immerse in the now.
 Hearing their snores, their soft hair, the warmth from their little bodies, my mind was warmed by the comfort & joy that comes from knowing your kids still need you.

 I chose this life; I intentionally chose the grind of fatherhood knowing that by doing so, I’d become a less productive individual with regard to my own pursuits.

-But that’s the point; their development, upbringing, and life experiences have become a part of my work.
+That’s the entire point though; their development, upbringing, and life experiences have become a part of my work as a man.

 This is a flawed mentality and it is where the FAMILY aspect of being a Family Alpha comes into play.

 Some men view them with envy, wishing “if only I weren’t married with kids” as if their failure to perform has to do with their life status.